figma/emoji-mart/README.md

   <br><img src="https://cloud.githubusercontent.com/assets/436043/17186519/9e71e8fe-5403-11e6-9314-21365c56a601.png">
   <br><a title="Team email, team chat, team tasks, one app" href="https://missiveapp.com"><img alt="Missive | Team email, team chat, team tasks, one app" src="https://cloud.githubusercontent.com/assets/436043/17186909/17f9cede-5405-11e6-988a-a7c2380af396.png"></a>
   <br>Brought to you by the <a title="Team email, team chat, team tasks, one app" href="https://missiveapp.com">Missive</a> team
-  <br>To be more specific, this is Figma's private forked copy of the emoji-mart repo.
-It is used by the figma/figma repo for emoji picking
 </div>

+## Figma
+To be more specific, this is Figma's private forked copy of the emoji-mart repo.
+It is used by the figma/figma repo for emoji picking.

+To update this code, make changes to the tip of the `figma-release-1` branch.
+Then run `npm run clean && npm run build`, commit the results, and push the branch to origin.
+This puts the javascript build artifact itself in our git repo at the tip of that branch.
+Then go to the web/ directory in figma/figma and update the pinned hash to whatever the resulting commit hash is and commit that; the yarn install process will then update the emojimart package to the build artifacts at that git hash.

+You can do this with arbitrary hashes, but if you're not doing it at the tip of `figma-release-1`, you probably want to backport those changes.
+It is useful to have a history of all the changes we've made to the repo in one place, so continuing to use that branch is useful.

 ## Components
 ### Picker